yemisprojects/eks-app/README.md

         DOCKER_REGISTRY = "yemisiomonijo/vprofileapp"
     }
 ```
-- Replace `vprofile.devopsprotech.com` in the `webapp/templates/vproapp-ingress.yaml` file with a CNAME record from my domain
+- Replace `vprofile.devopsprotech.com` in the `webapp/templates/vproapp-ingress.yaml` file with a CNAME record within your domain.
+I have used Route53
 ```
 ......
   rules: